rsfsfscs/markov-chain-simulation/README.md

 ### Initial Distribution

-If the initial state follows a distribution 𝑝 p, then the distribution after 𝑛 n steps is:
+If the initial state follows a distribution p, then the distribution after n steps is:

-𝑝
-𝑃
-𝑛
-pP
-n
+$$
+pP^n
+$$

-This represents the probability distribution over all states at time 𝑛 n.
+This represents the probability distribution over all states at time n.

 ### Simulation Interpretation
 We simulate a Markov chain by:
 - Choosing an initial state
 - Sampling transitions using the TPM
-- Repeating for 𝑛 n steps
+- Repeating for n steps
 - Estimating probabilities via repeated trials

 ---